cmillar70/Engierring_4_Notebook/README.md

 ### Reflection

 This assignment was very difficult but once I figured out how to make the letters fill in the blanks it was easy.
+I couldn't fit all my code into the screenshots so I picked a specific part to demonstrate.

 ## Skateboard